cosmos/gaia/docs/modules/globalfee.md

 }
 ```

-If the global fee `MinimumGasPricesParam` is not set, the query returns an empty global fees list: `minimum_gas_prices: []`.
+If the global fees `MinimumGasPricesParam` is not set, the query returns an empty global fees list: `minimum_gas_prices: []`.
 In this case the Cosmos Hub will use `0uatom` as global fee in this case (the default fee denom).

-## Setting Up Global Fees via Gov Proposals
+## Setting Up Globalfee Params via Gov Proposals

 An example of setting up a global fee by a gov proposals is shown below.